Optimal or Greedy Decision Trees? Revisiting their Objectives, Tuning, and Performance: Background on Greedy and Optimal Decision Tree Learning

+Decision trees are simple, interpretable machine learning models that can be used to predict non-linear relations.
+For example, the decision tree in Fig.~\ref{fig:example-tree} accurately predicts the data in Fig.~\ref{fig:example-tree-predictions} and can be easily interpreted by following the paths from the root node to each leaf.
+A major challenge in the field is devising algorithms that efficiently and effectively learn decision trees from data.
+This paper compares two commonly used approaches: greedy top-down induction and optimal approaches.
+Historically, the challenge for greedy approaches has been learning small trees, whereas for optimal approaches the challenge was scalability.

-Decision tree learning started several decades ago with AID \citep{morgan1963aid}, a recursive approach to regression analysis, later adapted for classification in CHAID~\citep{kass1980chaid}.
-Since then, two of the most popular decision tree learning algorithms have been CART~\citep{breiman1984cart} and ID3~\citep{quinlan1986id3} with its successor C4.5~\citep{quinlan1993c4.5}.
+\paragraph{Greedy top-down induction.} Decision tree learning started decades ago with AID \citep{morgan1963aid}, a recursive approach to regression analysis, later adapted for classification in CHAID~\citep{kass1980chaid}.
+Since then, two of the most popular decision tree learning algorithms have been CART~\citep{breiman1984cart} and ID3~\citep{quinlan1986id3}, with its successor C4.5~\citep{quinlan1993c4.5}.
 Each of these uses top-down induction (TDI) to greedily partition the data by finding a split that is locally optimal according to an information or impurity criterion.
-Overfitting is prevented either by early stopping rules such as a minimum information gain or by post-pruning the tree.
-We discuss splitting criteria in Section~\ref{sec:acc_prev}.
+High-level code for a greedy decision tree learner is given in Algorithm~\ref{alg:greedy-tree-learner}.